The Early Days

 Jamie Lindley is the fifth generation of the Byrd family to assume a leadership role at Byrd Cookie Company in Savannah, Ga. since the company's founding in 1924.

-In 2018, Jamie received the Savannah Morning News Generation Next Award, a prestigious honor given to individuals considered “rising stars” in the local business community.
+In 2018, Jamie received the Savannah Morning News Generation Next Award, a prestigious honor given to individuals considered "rising stars" in the local business community.
+In 2022, he was accepted into the Chamber of Commerce's Leadership Savannah class.
 He is a proud graduate of the University of Georgia, where he earned a B.A. in Economics while serving as a kicker on the UGA football team.

-As the Director of Operations at Byrd Cookie Company, Jamie oversees the production, logistics and engineering departments, which include nearly 50 employees.
-He maintains quality control for all of Byrd’s retail, wholesale and large-volume contract orders and manages the production schedule for baked goods.
-He also ensures compliance with federal, state and third-party consumer advocacy group guidelines.
+As the Vice President of Operations at Byrd Cookie Company, Jamie oversees the production, logistics, and engineering departments, which include nearly 50 employees.
+He maintains quality control for all of Byrd's retail, wholesale and large-volume contract orders and manages the production schedule for baked goods.
+He also ensures compliance with federal, state, and third-party consumer advocacy group guidelines.

 - Big Winner - Byrd's Key Lime Coolers made history when they became the first cookie to win Dessert of the Year at the Specialty Food Association's Fancy Food Show.